Excel in One of Health Care’s Most In-demand Professions

 - Bureau of Labor Statistics.
 (2020, Sept.
 1).
 “Medical and Health Services Managers.”
 Retrieved Sept.
 8, 2020, from https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm

-- In some states, such as New York, the curriculum of Utica College’s online Master of Healthcare Administration meets the course requirements for Nursing Home Administrator licensure.
+- In some states, such as New York, the curriculum of Utica University’s online Master of Healthcare Administration meets the course requirements for Nursing Home Administrator licensure.
 Potential applicants should check with their state’s licensing agency or contact an Admissions Representative at (315) 732-2640 or toll-free at (866) 295-3106 to verify the necessary coursework.
-Faculty advisers are available to work with students to offer guidance and help them meet the academic requirements of this field.
+Faculty advisers are available to work with students to offer guidance and help them meet the academic requirements of this field. *View this grid to verify the licensure requirements in the state in which you plan to practice.